Fueled By Death Cast Ep. 106 - DONALD PETTIT

 Jeff: Wow, that's so cool.
-And like so you know, you're hoping to go back up into space and I wanted to kind of ask the question, as a active astronaut; you know the laymen talks about a astronaut we always think of the people in space.
-But there's so many astronauts that are working hard on earth as well.
-What is it mean to be an active astronaut on earth?
+And like, so you know, you're hoping to go back up into space, and I wanted to kind of ask the question: as an active astronaut, you know the laymen talks about an astronaut—we always think of the people in space.
+But there's so many astronauts that are working hard on Earth as well.
+What does it mean to be an active astronaut on Earth?
 What do you do that you can talk about obviously?

 Don Pettit: And I spent two days working on that last week.
 Two full days.
 So you add all of this stuff up and it's about 30 hours a week just for our normal training.
 And then we have ground jobs where we help out other astronauts doing techno legwork for them.
 And that probably takes another 20 hours a week.

 Jeff: Wow.
 So you're super busy, all the time.
 That's awesome.

 Don Pettit: But that's life in the fast lane, and I wouldn't want it any other way.